-Also, it’s worth considering that dampness is also attractive to both fleas and ticks, as well as a lot of other insects.
-That is why damp coastal areas with a mild Mediterranean climate are typically prone to significantly larger infestations of ticks and fleas.
-For your yard, this means that places with underground moisture or places where rainwater gathers are much more probable to house tick or flea larvae and eggs.
+Also, it’s worth considering that dampness is also attractive to both fleas and ticks.
+Flea larvae will die if ambient humidity is below 50%.
+For your yard, this means that moist, dark areas are much more likely to house tick or flea larvae and eggs.

 What are some of the alternative products that you can use instead of a flea and tick garden spray?

-Tick tubes should also be considered as a valid prevention method and they are rather ingenious too.
-Tick tubes are essentially just tubes filled with cotton.
-The cotton itself, in turn, is tipped with a pesticide, usually the Permethrin we already mentioned.
-The interesting thing is that the tick tubes don’t actually attract fleas or ticks themselves, but instead attract small mammals like mice or squirrels.
-Such mammals love to use the cotton tubes for building their nests, so they are usually quick to grab them.
-In doing so, they inadvertently get Permethrin all over their fur – don’t worry, it’s harmless for mammals of any size – and they effectively turn their fur and themselves into a mobile tick and flea killing stations.
-Simply put, every flea or tick that makes the mistake of jumping on such a squirrel or mouse eat its last meal.
-It should be mentioned, however, that will cute and effective, tick tubes shouldn’t be solely relied on to deal with a full-blown tick or flea infestation, but should instead be part of a larger management strategy.
+Tick tubes should also be considered as a valid prevention method and they are rather ingenious, too.
+These are essentially just tubes filled with cotton.
+The cotton itself, in turn, is coated with a pesticide, usually permethrin.
+The tick tubes don’t actually attract fleas or ticks themselves, but instead attract small mammals like mice or squirrels.
+Such mammals love to use cotton in their nests, so they are usually quick to grab them.
+In doing so, they inadvertently get permethrin on their fur – don’t worry, it’s harmless to mammals.
+Because they are flea and tick targets, they have just become mobile tick and flea killing stations.
+Tick tubes shouldn’t be the only method used for a tick or flea infestation, but should instead be part of a larger management strategy.

 Flea and tick yard spray buying guide

-When it comes to the price, it should also obviously be a consideration.
-Flea and tick garden killer sprays, unfortunately, aren’t one-time-products.
-Some last longer than others, but they are all meant to be repeatedly applied.
-So, when considering the spray’s price you should also calculate it’s volume, how many square feet it covers, how many square feet in your yard you’ll need to spray, how long the spray lasts, and how often you’re going to need to reapply it.
+Price should also be a consideration.
+Flea and tick garden killer sprays, unfortunately, aren’t one-and-done products.
+Some last longer than others, but they all must to be applied more than once.
+So, when considering the spray’s price you should also calculate its volume, how many square feet it covers, how many square feet you’ll need to spray, how long the effects last, and how often you’ll need to reapply it.
 Don’t forget the cost of the proper application device.
 Spray volume and pressure affect how well your chosen product works.
-By factoring all these into your considerations you’ll eventually figure out the exact yearly cost of each product and you’ll be able to compare those costs instead of the initial purchase cost of each spray.
+By factoring all these into your considerations you can determine the yearly cost of each product to compare.

-Ticks come in over 800 different species spread across the globe.
+There are over 850 different tick species spread across the globe.
 Around 80 of them are found in the United States and 12 of those are of medical or veterinary importance.
-They are a blood-feeding parasite that preys on mammals, birds and reptiles alike.
+They are a blood-feeding parasite that preys on mammals, birds, reptiles, and amphibians alike.
 As such, you can find them in grassy areas that such animals pass through, but don’t frequently trample on.
-As a persistent blood-sucking parasite, ticks transmit a wide range of diseases and pathogens.
-In certain areas of the world, including in a lot of First World countries, ticks are known to have over 40% contagious rate.
+Ticks transmit a wide range of diseases and pathogens, including Lyme disease and Rocky Mountain spotted fever.

-This means that you should not only effectively spray your yard, garden and lawn against them, but that you should frequently inspect your own body against them.
+This means that you should not only effectively spray your yard, garden and lawn against them, but that you should frequently inspect your own body after spending time outdoors.

 Don’t twist or jerk the tick as its mouthparts can remain in your skin.
-Also, be careful not to squeeze the tick as its fluids can e infectious.
-After you remove the tick, disinfect the whole area and wash your hands with soap.
-Also, it’s strongly advisable to visit a doctor soon after that.
+Also, be careful not to squeeze the tick as its fluids can cause infectious.
+After you remove the tick, clean the area with alcohol and wash your hands with soap and water.
+If you develop fever and/or other illness soon after, consult a doctor.

 Tips for using yard spray for fleas & ticks

-When you’re applying a flea and tick garden killer spray, whether it’s organic or chemical, it’s advisable to be cautious and restrict your pets’ and kids’ access to the yard.
-A lot of sprays, particularly organic ones say that they are completely safe for children or that ones they have dried off, they are safe.
-And while that’s typically true and can be trusted, most health experts advise that pets and kids should stay away from the treated area for anywhere between 24 and 48 hours.
-The heavier and stronger the spray is, as well as the calmer and windless the weather is, the more you should wait.
+When you’re applying a flea and tick garden killer spray, whether it’s organic or synthetic, it’s advisable to be cautious and restrict your pets’ and kids’ access to the yard.
+A lot of sprays claim to be completely safe for children and pets.
+However, experts advise that pets and kids should stay away from the treated area for anywhere between 12 and 48 hours.
+The heavier and stronger the spray is, as well as the calmer the weather is, the longer you should wait.

 Pet owners, in particular, should carefully observe their pets’ behavior and physical conditions after running in a freshly sprayed garden.
-Even if the spray has dried off and enough time has passed, some dogs can sometimes have allergic reactions to the chemicals in the spray.
+Even if the spray has dried and enough time has passed, some dogs and (especially) cats can sometimes have allergic reactions to the chemicals in the spray.